How To Tumble With Care When It Gets Slippery Outside

 It's that time of year when a simple walk down the street can be a treacherous undertaking because of the icy sidewalks.

-Emergency rooms in the U.S. treat more people injured in falls, than any other kind of injury, according to the Agency for Healthcare Research and Quality.
+Emergency rooms in the U.S. treat more people injured in falls than for any other kind of injury, according to the Agency for Healthcare Research and Quality.
 The agency estimates that falls account for more than a third of all injury-related ER visits.
 Even though most of those injuries happen to older people, falls happen at any age and can cause serious injury.

 If you know you're about to slip and fall on the ice, there may be no way to prevent it, but there are things you can do reduce your risk of serious injury.

-"If we reach out the job of that hand or that foot is not to stop us right away.
+"If we reach out, the job of that hand or that foot is not to stop us right away.
 It's to steer and to decelerate," he says.
 "So we want to aim for something that's going to be a little bit softer. ...
 If we stop right away — whether that's by hitting a hip bone or a wrist or an elbow — it's going to be hard on the whole body."

 Millions of people age 65 and older fall each year, and one out of five falls causes broken bones or a head injury, according the Centers for Disease Control and Prevention.

-In some of the coldest parts of the country, fall injuries are more common during the winter due to ice and snow.
+In some of the coldest parts of the country, fall injuries are more common during the winter because of ice and snow.
 The highest number of deaths from falls among residents age 65 and older occurred in Wisconsin and Minnesota in 2015, according to the AARP's map of fatal falls in the U.S.

 Sometimes people take a tumble when they slip and their feet fly out from under them.
-In order to avoid head injuries, Inouye says try to land on your shoulders and tuck your chin to your chest.
+In order to avoid head injuries, Inouye advises trying to land on your shoulders and tuck your chin to your chest.

 "It ends up becoming more of a slap on that area, and the other important part there is to breathe out as you hit," he says.
 "Sometimes our instinct is to kind of suck air in and hold our breath when we're surprised by something or scared, and that can contribute to getting the wind knocked out of you."

-When you fall forward, Inouye says your instinct to reach out and try to stop yourself from eating the pavement can actually cause more serious injury.
+When you fall forward, Inouye says that your instinct to reach out and try to stop yourself from eating the pavement can actually cause more serious injury.
 He says to lean in the opposite direction of your fall in order to slow down your descent.

 "If we throw everything forward when we start to fall forward, we're actually accelerating into that, so ... if one foot is caught on something or is slipping back, I want to keep that foot back as far as possible because that also helps me counterbalance a little bit," he says, adding that you should avoid hitting the ground with your arm at a 90-degree angle.